 Photomatix Pro and Photomatix Essentials load images in the following file formats:

 Photomatix Pro and Photomatix Essentials saves final images as:

 Photomatix Pro also supports 32-bit HDR image file formats:

-Photomatix Pro and Essentials load RAW files from Canon, Nikon, Sony, Olympus, Panasonic, Pentax, Minolta, Fuji, Sigma, Phase One and Leaf, as well as Digital Negative (DNG).
+Photomatix Pro and Essentials load RAW files from Canon, Nikon, Sony, Olympus, Panasonic, Pentax, Minolta, Fuji and Sigma, as well as Digital Negative (DNG).

 Photomatix works with photos taken under different exposures.
 To get good results, the exposures taken should cover the entire dynamic range of the scene.